Sarwesh0206/machine-learning-classification/README.md

 This repository is part of my **Machine Learning Learning Journey**.
 It contains implementations of fundamental **Classification Algorithms** using Python and Scikit-learn.

-The notebooks demonstrate the complete machine learning workflow, including data preprocessing, model training, prediction, and performance evaluation.
+The notebooks demonstrate the complete basic machine learning workflow, including data preprocessing, model training, prediction, and performance evaluation.

 ---